bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
+Support your answer with concepts introduced in class and from your personal research on the web. it is a way to offload the work the DOM needs to do when handling state data.
+React will only update specific nodes in the actual DOM

 1. Describe component state.
+it is an object with properties that change over time.
+When the properties change, the component re-renders

 1. Describe props.
+properties being passed from one component to another

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props? side effects are anything that affects something outside the scope of the current function that’s being executed.
+Use the effect hook to sync effects

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.